HuynhKhanh1402/KPlugin/USAGE_GUIDE.md

 ### TaskUtil (with FoliaLib support)
 TaskUtil: dev.khanh.plugin.kplugin.util.TaskUtil

+> **⚠️ FOLIA SUPPORT**: KPlugin fully supports Folia with region-based threading.
+To ensure your plugin works correctly on Spigot/Paper and Folia, **always prioritize using the appropriate task method for the correct context**.

 **Basic Task Scheduling:**
 ```java
 // Sync (main/global thread) - for Bukkit API calls